shahian/lambda/README.md

 ### Advantages
 ***
-A list of  benefits of using lambda in the code:
+A list of lambda  benefits  in the code:
 * Allows developers to write code in a more concise and elegant way
 * Enables the use of functional interfaces and abstract classes
 * Lambda expressions are anonymous functions that can be passed as arguments or returned from other functions